Real Housewives of Salt Lake City’s Jennifer Shah Arrested for Fraud

 Shah, 47, and Smith, 43, each face one count of conspiracy to commit wire fraud in connection with telemarketing “through which they victimized 10 or more persons over the age of 55,” which can result in a maximum 30-year prison sentence.
 They each face one count of conspiracy to commit money laundering, which carries a maximum prison sentence of 20 years.

 Shah’s work has been the subject of curiosity before, stemming in part from the crew of assistants who travel with her everywhere.
-During part one of the season one reunion, Andy Cohen asked Shah a question from a viewer: “Why do you need four assistants?” and asked her to “break down what each of them do for you outside of clapping for your fabulous outfits and driving you around.”
+During part one of the season-one reunion, Andy Cohen asked Shah a question from a viewer: “Why do you need four assistants?”
+He asked her to “break down what each of them do for you outside of clapping for your fabulous outfits and driving you around.”

 Cohen then asked Shah what she did for work.